amurrray/PlaylistPolice/README.md

 # PlaylistPolice

-Allows you to whitelist spotify users for your collaborative playlists
+Allows you to whitelist Spotify users for your collaborative playlists.

 ## Usage
 Once the repository is cloned, read and follow the secrets.format.py file.